Alice-babayalo/Pet-Adoption-and-caring-management-system/README.md

 - the gender of the pet
 - the birthdate of the pet
 - the age of the pet

-### The technology used in the project

-- JavaScript

 ## Thank you for your time!